 Fleet costs include monthly lease fees and mileage fee costs for 149 patrol vehicles.
 MSP-CVED leases vehicles from the state of Michigan Department of Technology, Management and Budget (DTMB).
 Michigan pays DTMB a monthly lease fee to cover the cost of the total vehicle cost, monthly insurance and also a mileage fee for every mile incurred to cover maintenance and fuel costs.
 Enforcement members drive pursuit rated Tahoes as patrol vehicles.
 A portion of patrol Tahoe fleet costs will be allocated to MCSAP in accordance with the MCSAP effort percentage derived from a cost allocation of motor carrier officer time from the automated officer daily system.
 Currently Tahoes are utilized by road patrol officers, road patrol sergeants, and our investigators.
+Due to the increased cost of fuel, MSP-CVED is expecting a large increase in fleet costs for FY23.

-Border enforcement overtime fleet costs are based on an average of 12 miles per overtime hour multiplied by 1,500 overtime hours and by the DTMB mileage fee rate of \$0.4357.
+Border enforcement overtime fleet costs are based on an average of 12 miles per overtime hour multiplied by 1,500 overtime hours and by the DTMB mileage fee rate of \$0.4829.

-MCSAP enforcement overtime fleet costs are based on an average of 15 miles per overtime hour multiplied by 3,500 overtime hours and by the DTMB mileage fee rate of \$0.4357.
+MCSAP enforcement Level I and Crash Reduction overtime fleet costs are based on an average of 15 miles per overtime hour multiplied by 3,500 overtime hours and 3,200 overtime hours and by the DTMB mileage fee rate of \$0.4829.